FOR IMMEDIATE RELEASE | July 19, 2022

 Chemistry Olympians bring home gold and silver medals

-WASHINGTON, Aug.
-3, 2021 — The American Chemical Society (ACS) is proud to announce that Team USA earned two gold and two silver medals at the 53rd International Chemistry Olympiad (IChO), held virtually from Japan.
-More than 300 students from 79 countries participated in this year’s competition.
+WASHINGTON, July 19, 2022 — The American Chemical Society (ACS) is excited to announce that Team USA earned one gold and three silver medals at the 54th International Chemistry Olympiad (IChO), held virtually from China.

-The U.S. team was supported by head mentor Joseph Houck, Ph.D., Penn State University in University Park, Pa.; high school mentor Esther Hines, Billerica Memorial High School, Billerica, Mass.; college mentor Laura Serbulea, Ph.D., University of Virginia; and peer mentors Anugrah Chemparathy and Edward Jin, Massachusetts Institute of Technology.
+The team was supported by head mentor Joseph Houck, Ph.D., of Pennsylvania State University; high school mentor Esther Hines of Billerica Memorial High School in Massachusetts; and college mentor Laura Serbulea, Ph.D., of the University of Virginia.

-ACS has sponsored the U.S. team annually since the nation joined the Olympiad in 1984.
+ACS has sponsored the U.S. team annually since the country joined the Olympiad in 1984.
 Principal funding is through the ACS Donald F. and Mildred Topp Othmer Chemistry Olympiad Endowment, with additional support from other donors.
-For a complete list of donors, visit www.acs.org/olympiad.
+For a complete list of sponsors, visit the ACS Olympiad website.